Phononic/Sean_Lubner_250HWs/hw4/README.txt

 ################ Classifier Metrics ################
-Note: all of these metrics are visible in the code as well (hw4_classifier_dev) Best Score =
+Note: all of these metrics are visible in the code as well (hw4_classifier_dev) Best Score = 29.76 % accuracy (for 4-fold CV)
 Random Guessing = 2% ( = 1/(# of classes) )
-Machine learning is 14 times better than random guessing
+Machine learning is almost 15 times better than random guessing!

-Top 3 features (see notebook for full importance list):
+Top 3 features (see notebook for full ranked list):
+1) aspect ratio of image (unexpected...)
+2) pixel count / size of image (also unexpected...)
+3) number of image peaks (makes more sense)